-Use clear and simple language or visuals such as the ‘Toilet Picture Steps’ for boys and girls.
+Use clear and simple language or visuals such as the ‘Toilet Picture Steps’ for boys and girls which are downloadable below.
 You could make your own using photos of your own toilet.

 Your child may have a lot of worries or be really sensitive to things around them.

 - They may be frightened of the toilet and / or not be able to use unfamiliar toilets.